Skip to main content

 The Java rules are defined in JLS 4.5.1.
 We add to them as follows:

-• Disregard the 2 rules that refer to a bare ?.
+• Disregard the two rules that refer to a bare ?.
 Instead, treat ? like ? extends Object, where the nullness operator of the Object bound is specified by "Bound of an unbounded wildcard."

 This is just a part of our universal rule to treat a bare ? like ? extends Object.

-• When the JLS refers to the same type T on both sides of a rule, the rule applies if and only if this spec defines the 2 types to be the same type.
+• When the JLS refers to the same type T on both sides of a rule, the rule applies if and only if this spec defines the two types to be the same type.

 Substitution